1. NAME THAT TOWN

-Walking tours of the Bogside, site of the infamous Bloody Sunday and Free Derry Corner, bring this pivotal moment in modern history to life as locals retrace events and recall their own personal experiences.
-Taxi tours provide similarly indepth commentaries on Derry's political history.
+Walking tours of the Bogside, site of the infamous Bloody Sunday, Free Derry Corner and Museum of Free Derry, bring this pivotal moment in modern history to life as locals retrace events and recall their own personal experiences.
+Derry Girls Tours retrace the story and impact of the award-winning C4 TV comedy set in Derry during the 90s.
+Taxi tours provide similarly in-depth commentaries on Derry's political history.

 4. ADMIRE THE ARMADA

-After a major revamp, the city centre Tower Museum has reopened with a permanent exhibition tracing the story of Spanish Armada ship, La Trinidad Valencera.
+The city centre Tower Museum features a permanent exhibition tracing the story of Spanish Armada ship, La Trinidad Valencera.
 This large, heavily armed vessel sank off the Donegal coast in 1588 and lay undiscovered until 1971.
 The exhibition features artefacts from the wreck and state-of-the-art interactive displays.

 5. GET CULTURED